 Finally, answers to real-world and real-research questions.

-That all changes with Stata 16.
-Even with complicated models such as multinomial probit or mixed logit, you can now get the answers to truly interesting questions.
+That's all changed.
+Even with complicated models such as multinomial probit or mixed logit, you can get the answers to truly interesting questions.
 Your favorite restaurant introduces a new chicken entree?
 How does that affect demand for its other chicken entrees?
 Its beef entrees?
 Its fish entrees?

-With Stata 16, answers to such questions, including tests and confidence intervals, are a simple command away.
+With Stata, answers to such questions, including tests and confidence intervals, are a simple command away.

 We are consistently faced with making choices.
 For example:

 With choice models, you can analyze relationships between such choices and variables that influence them.

 Stata has a unified suite of features for modeling choice data.
 The commands are easy to use, and they provide the most powerful tools available for interpreting choice model results.

 To get started with any choice model analysis, you first cmset your data, say,

 You are now ready to summarize your choice data, fit models, and interpret the results.